Abdallah-Alwarawreh/BotWizardTS/CODE_OF_CONDUCT.md

 ## License

-By participating in the DiscordBotTemplate community, you agree to adhere to the terms outlined in the [LICENSE](LICENSE) file.
+By participating in the BotWizardTS community, you agree to adhere to the terms outlined in the [LICENSE](LICENSE) file.